anshumancodes/weatherapp/README.md

 - Allow users to search for the current weather of a specific location.
 - Display the temperature, weather condition, humidity, and wind speed for the searched location.

+ To be added:
-- Support for both Celsius and Fahrenheit temperature units.
+- Support for  Celsius and Fahrenheit temperature units.
 - Display relevant weather icons based on the weather condition.

 ## Prerequisites